tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

 ## Known Issues

 * REV.020x SoM without variant data in EEPROM (prototypes)
-  * With default U-Boot configuration boot is interrupted in SPL and waits for input of assembled RAM size (1, 2, 8).
+  * With the default U-Boot configuration the boot flow is interrupted in SPL and waits for input of the assembled RAM size (1, 2, 4, 8).
   * Use fixed 2GB U-Boot configuration.
-This is built by default `UBOOT_CONFIG` entries `sd-2gb` and `mfgtool-2gb` (note that the generated wic-File uses the multi RAM config)
+This is built by default `UBOOT_CONFIG` entries `sd-2gb` and `mfgtool-2gb`
+    **Note:** the generated wic-File uses the U-Boot multi RAM config
 * MIPI CSI
   * driver stack is not completely v4l2-compliance test proof.
 The IOCTLS for format / resolution enumeration and query can return invalid / wrong values depending of the internal state